-Magic Transit steers traffic along tunnel routes based on priorities you define during the onboarding process.
+Magic Transit steers traffic along tunnel routes based on priorities you define in the Cloudflare dashboard or via API.

 The example in this diagram has three tunnel routes.
-Tunnels 1 and 2 have top priority and Tunnel 3 is secondary.
+Tunnels 1 and 2 have the top priority routes, and Tunnel 3 has a secondary priority route.

-When there are multiple routes with equal priority and different next-hops, Cloudflare uses equal-cost multi-path (ECMP) routing.
+When there are multiple routes to the same prefix with equal priority and different next-hops, Cloudflare uses equal-cost multi-path (ECMP) routing.
 An example of multiple routes with equal priority would be Tunnel 1 and Tunnel 2.

-The use of ECMP routing provides load balancing across tunnels with the same priority.
+The use of ECMP routing provides load balancing across tunnels with routes of the same priority.

 Equal-cost multi-path routing

-Equal-cost multi-path routing uses hashes calculated from packet data to determine routes.
+Equal-cost multi-path routing uses hashes calculated from packet data to determine the route chosen.
 The hash always uses the source and destination IP addresses.
 For TCP and UDP packets, the hash includes the source and destination ports as well.
 The ECMP algorithm divides the hash for each packet by the number of equal-cost next hops.
 The modulus (remainder) determines the route the packet takes.

 Using ECMP has a number of consequences:

-Routing changes in the number of equal-cost next hops can cause traffic to use different tunnels.
-For example, dynamic prioritization triggered by health check events can cause traffic to use different tunnels.
+- Routing changes in the number of equal-cost next hops can cause traffic to use different tunnels.
+For example, dynamic reprioritization triggered by health check events can cause traffic to use different tunnels.

-As a result, ECMP provides load balancing across tunnels with the same priority.
+As a result, ECMP provides load balancing across tunnels with the same prefix and priority.

-This diagram illustrates how ECMP distributes traffic equally across 2 paths with the same priority.
+This diagram illustrates how ECMP distributes traffic equally across two paths with the same prefix and priority.

 Normal traffic flow

-When Magic Transit health checks determine that Tunnel 2 is unhealthy, that route is dynamically de-prioritized, leaving Tunnel 1 the sole top-priority route.
-As a result, traffic is steered away from Tunnel 2, and all traffic flows to Tunnel 1:
+When Magic Transit health checks determine that Tunnel 2 is unhealthy, that route is dynamically de-prioritized, leaving Tunnel 1 with the sole top-priority route.
+As a result, traffic is steered away from Tunnel 2, and all traffic flows to Tunnel 1.

 Failover traffic flow: Scenario 1

-When Magic Transit determines that Tunnel 1 is unhealthy as well, that route is also de-prioritized, leaving Tunnel 3 as the top priority route.
+When Magic Transit determines that Tunnel 1 is unhealthy as well, that route is also de-prioritized, leaving Tunnel 3 with the top priority route.
 In that case, all traffic flows to Tunnel 3.

 Failover traffic flow: Scenario 2